Enabling clinical use of foundation models for computational pathology: Methods

 \subsection{Whole slide image registration}

-To produce pairs of corresponding tiles from two different WSIs of the same tissue slide that roughly cover the same physical tissue region, we registered the WSI from NanoZoomer XR (moving image) to the the WSI from Aperio AT2 (fixed image) with \texttt{elastix}.\cite{klein2009elastix} For each slide, the corresponding NanoZoomer XR and Aperio AT2 WSIs were downsampled by a factor of 16, before being written as greyscale images.
-Multi-resolution registration with 8 different levels was done using the \texttt{EulerTransform} followed by an \texttt{AffineTransform}.
-The \texttt{AdvancedNormalizedCorrelation} metric in conjunction with the \texttt{AdaptiveStochasticGradientDescent} optimizer were used in both cases.
+To produce pairs of corresponding tiles from two different WSIs of the same tissue slide, we registered the WSI from NanoZoomer XR (moving image) to the WSI from Aperio AT2 (fixed image) with elastix.\autocite{klein2009elastix} For each slide, the corresponding NanoZoomer XR and Aperio AT2 WSIs were downsampled by a factor of 16, before being written as greyscale images.
+Multi-resolution registration with 8 different levels was done using the EulerTransform followed by an AffineTransform.
+The AdvancedNormalizedCorrelation metric in conjunction with the AdaptiveStochasticGradientDescent optimiser were used in both cases.

 Ten areas within the tissue of the fixed image were sampled randomly in order to assess the quality of the registration.
-The transformation was applied to the coordinates to the moving image, and for each of the ten regions, a 512$\times$512 tile was extracted at full resolution for both the moving and fixed image.
+The transformation was applied to the coordinates to the moving image and for each of the ten regions, a 512$\times$512 tile was extracted at full resolution for both the moving and fixed image.
 The average registration correlation metric between the 10 tile pairs were used as the final metric.
-Only scans with a lower correlation metric score than -0.85 were considered successful (note that this correlation metric ranges from 1 to -1, where -1 is perfect correlation)
+Only WSIs with a lower correlation metric score than -0.85 were considered successful (note that this correlation metric ranges from 1 to -1, where -1 is perfect correlation).